 - Student Debt: Advocate for affordability of medical education and reducing student debt through legislative action and education, as evidenced by legislative changes, favorable debt repayment plans for residents, and increased transparency in medical education tuition costs.

-- Providing skills needed to operate as model professionals in the current shift towards a health care system based on teamwork and patient-centered care aligns with the following Charter: Medical Professionalism in the New Millenium: A Physician Charter, Annals of Internal Medicine.
+- Patient Safety and Quality: Providing skills needed to operate as model professionals in the current shift towards a health care system based on teamwork and patient-centered care aligns with the following Charter: Medical Professionalism in the New Millenium: A Physician Charter, Annals of Internal Medicine.

 - A Local Project to promote Patient Safety – Chasing Zero: Winning the War on Healthcare Harm